Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Comparative Theoretical Framework for Diffusion Bridge and Flow Matching

-We have shown that the absence of the drift term in the forward process significantly amplifies the total control cost within the SOC framework, concurrently appearing as less stable trajectories.
-In this section, we examine from an Optimal Transport (OT) perspective that the interpolation coefficients $t$ and $1-t$ in (\ref{fm_interpolation}) of FM would become ineffective when training data size gradually decreases.
-To formally establish this phenomenon, we first revisit the foundational setting of the Brenier Theorem which ensures the existence and uniqueness of the OT map \citep{2023tutorial}.
+In this section, we examine from an Optimal Transport (OT) perspective that the interpolation coefficients $t$ and $1-t$ in \eqref{fm_interpolation} of FM represent an oversimplification of McCann's approach, and it would become ineffective when the training data size gradually decreases.